Category: CAD Interface

 What Is Slowing Down Your Process

 3D modeling in common CAD programs like SolidWorks®, Solid Edge™ and AutoCAD® have revolutionized the process on the engineering side.
 Changes can be updated simultaneously in every view of every drawing, eliminating the act of the engineer manually inputting data multiple times.
-At the same time the BOM is being updated with the new information related to those changes.
+At the same time the bill of materials (BOM) is being updated with the new information related to those changes.
 So why are there still delays every time drawings are changed?

 The delay usually comes with the time required to transfer these changes from engineering to production.
-The bill of material (BOM) has to be manually updated to match the current version.
+The BOM has to be manually updated to match the current version.
 New plans need to be printed and distributed to everyone who needs them to complete their part of the process.

 CAD Interfaces Improve Project Time Ratios